Adam-Al-Rahman/Digital_Garden/plants/notes/LivCon/MFF/Beautiful_Mind.md

 ### What I Learned

-- Make your original
+- Make your original.
-- Think for original
+- Think for original.
-- Hard-work for the original
+- Hard-work for the original.